 The milk is important when it comes to lattes and cappuccinos, because the foam is a large part of what makes up the drink.
 We recommend whole milk because of its high fat content.
 This balance of fat, protein, sugar and water produces a more stable foam that holds even tiny microfoam bubbles.
 The taste and composition can differ depending on the brand of milk, so make sure to find one that works for you.

 For non-dairy milk we recommend Oatly Barista Edition Oat Milk.
 Even if you choose to go with a different alternative milk, always go for the barista edition.
 Since non-dairy milk does not have the same composition as whole milk, it will not froth as well.
 Barista editions add stabilizers to help the milk foam.
 We prefer oat milk because it is allergen-free and has a mild taste that disappears in the taste of the coffee.

 How to dispose of Nespresso pods

-Although you can just throw pods away or find a way to reuse them, using the Nespresso recycling program is the best way to keep your coffee consumption eco-friendly.
+As long as you don’t just throw your pods away, Nespresso machines can be quite sustainable.
+Using the Nespresso recycling program is the best way to keep your coffee consumption eco-friendly.
 To recycle your pods, you can order a free recycling bag from the Nespresso website if you want to mail them in.
 After filling up the bag, drop it off at any designated location.
 These include specific waste collection centers, partner stores, or an actual Nespresso boutique.
 If you are personally dropping them off, they don’t need any special bag.
 Nespresso then separates the aluminum from the coffee and uses it for compost or new products.
 This way you can ensure you get high-quality coffee without harming the environment.